JOwen-ster/Discord_Bot_Workshop/README.md

 ## Coding the Actual Discord Bot
 By the end, we will have a bot that is able to run Python code that you paste into Discord using pistonapi!
-We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) api wrapper in this workshop.
+We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) API wrapper in this workshop.

 [Read the docs (How to do Commands)](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html)